tom-seddon/beeblink/docs/fs.md

 ## Run server on PC

-Unzip the server zip file somewhere on your PC, and run it like this from the command line:
+Unzip the server zip file somewhere on your PC.

+If using the Tube serial device, run it just like this from the command line; if using the experimental UPURS support, see [the UPURS notes](./upurs.md) for advice about additional command line parameters you may need to supply.

 OS X: `./beeblink_server --default-volume beeblink ./volumes`

 Windows: `beeblink_server --default-volume beeblink ./volumes`

-The Tube serial devices you have connected will be autodetected.

-After a moment you should get a message along the lines of `/dev/tty.usbserial-FT33WLVU: serving.`, indicating that the server is ready.
+However you run it, after a moment you should get a message along the lines of `/dev/tty.usbserial-FT33WLVU: serving.`, indicating that the server is ready.

 ## Whirlwind tour